This function will run an R expression with profiling, and then return an htmlwidget for interactively exploring the profiling data.

 Orientation of the split bar: either

-for vertical.- torture
+"h"(the default) for horizontal or"v"for vertical.- torture

 Triggers garbage collection after every

-memory allocation call.Note that memory allocation is only approximate due to the nature of the sampling profiler and garbage collection: when garbage collection triggers, memory allocations will be attributed to different lines of code.
+torturememory allocation call.Note that memory allocation is only approximate due to the nature of the sampling profiler and garbage collection: when garbage collection triggers, memory allocations will be attributed to different lines of code.
 Using

 Whether to simplify the profiles by removing intervening frames caused by lazy evaluation.
 Equivalent to the